gohugoio/hugo/docs/content/en/content-management/shortcodes.md

 ### `vimeo`

-Adding a video from [Vimeo][] is equivalent to the YouTube shortcode above.
+Adding a video from [Vimeo][] is equivalent to the YouTube shortcode below.

 ```
 https://vimeo.com/channels/staffpicks/146022717